KS2 Computing Curriculum and Knowledge Organisers

 Key Stage 2 children at https://www.bbc.co.uk/bitesize/subjects/zvnrq6f

-Lower Key Stage 2 have been finding out about different types of input and output devices and computer networks.
-They have used the internet to communicate in different ways, including email!
+Lower Key Stage 2 will be finding out about different types of input and output devices and computer networks.
+They will use the internet to communicate in different ways, including email!

-Upper Key Stage 2 have been looking at how search engines select and rank information, and other forms of online communication.
-They have discussed if the information online is credible.
-They have compared WAN and LAN and discussed keeping personal information safe.
+Upper Key Stage 2 will be looking at how search engines select and rank information, and other forms of online communication.
+They will discuss if the information online is credible.
+They will compare WAN and LAN and discuss keeping personal information safe.